techidaily/site-video-content-creator/source/_posts/in-2024-mobile-reaction-video-studios-top-ios-and-android-apps.md

 This open-source file converter can help you convert any DVD to a file format you choose effortlessly.
 PC users that have Windows 7 or later can install HandBrake for free, although the application only works on 64-bit versions of the OS.

 You can choose from a variety of device presets that automatically adjust the conversion settings to a device on which the converted DVD video is going to be played.
-In addition, HandBrake lets you choose the output file format, set the preferred [framerate](https://tools.techidaily.com/wondershare/filmora/download/)or [apply video filters](https://tools.techidaily.com/wondershare/filmora/download/) such as [Denoise](https://tools.techidaily.com/wondershare/filmora/download/), Grayscale or Deinterlacing.
+In addition, HandBrake lets you choose the output file format, set the preferred [framerate](https://tools.techidaily.com/wondershare/filmora/download/) or [apply video filters](https://tools.techidaily.com/wondershare/filmora/download/) such as [Denoise](https://tools.techidaily.com/wondershare/filmora/download/), Grayscale or Deinterlacing.
 Nonetheless, HandBrake can only convert DVDs to MP4 or MKV file formats, which can considerably limit your conversion options.

 ### 3\.
 Wondershare Uniconverter